Pseudogap in underdoped Ba$_{1-x}$K$_{x}$Fe$_{2}$As$_{2}$ as seen via optical conductivity

 In summary, we measured the optical conductivity of two underdoped \BKFAx\ ($x = 0.2$ and 0.12) single crystals.
 In both samples, besides the SDW gap and superconducting gap, the optical conductivity reveals another small partial gap (pseudogap) opening below $T^{\ast} \sim$ 75 K an intermediate temperature between $T_{SDW}$ and $T_{c}$.
 A spectral weight analysis shows that the SDW gap diminishes the low energy spectral weight available for the superconducting condensate while the pseudogap shares the same electronic states with the superconducting gap.
 These observations, together with the doping dependence of these gaps, suggest the SDW as a competitive order and the pseudogap as a precursor to superconductivity.

-We thank Li Yu, Lei Shan, Cong Ren and Zhiguo Chen for helpful discussion.
+We thank Hong Xiao, Lei Shan, Cong Ren, Li Yu and Zhiguo Chen for helpful discussion.
 Work in Paris was supported by the ANR under Grant No. BLAN07-1-183876 GAPSUPRA.
 Work in Beijing was supported by the National Science Foundation of China (No. 91121004) and the Ministry of Science and Technology of China (973 Projects No. 2011CBA00107, No. 2012CB821400 and No. 2009CB929102).
 We acknowledge the financial support from the Science and Technology Service of the French Embassy in China.